My story

 2020

 In 2020, I had decided that I wanted to relocate to the Canary Islands, having felt so inspired by and connected to the landscape on previous visits.
 After studying and training, I launched a coaching business to help guide others on their journey.
-Covid derailed my relocation plans and in March and I decided to head back to the UK until further notice, focusing on my coaching business instead.
+Covid derailed my relocation plans and in March and I decided to head back to the UK until further notice, focusing on my work instead.

 In July, Italy had reopened its borders and I decided to spend some months living a secluded existence in the Alps.
 During that time, I did a 300-kilometre bikepacking trip to Switzerland and back, completely self-supported.